Ad Network Detector

 What does DIRECT versus RESELLER mean?

-DIRECT means the publisher has a direct account relationship with the listed advertising system.
-RESELLER means another authorized seller is reselling the publisher's inventory through that system.
+DIRECT indicates a direct seller-account relationship with the listed advertising system.
+RESELLER indicates that another authorized seller is reselling the publisher's inventory through that system.

 Glossary: